We know you’ve got lots of questions, so here are some answers to satisfy your curiosity!

-The story is primarily aimed at seven to nine year olds.
+The story is primarily aimed at nine to eleven year olds.
 It’s a story best read aloud, so if you have someone to read it to you, even better!

-6. Will there be pictures to go with the story?
+5. Will there be pictures to go with the book?

 It’s the official competition being run by J.K.
 Rowling’s publishers, to find illustrations for the book of The Ickabog when it’s published.
-For more details about the competition, go here.
+The competition is now closed in the UK and US.

 Each publisher that will be publishing The Ickabog will be running their own competition in their country or countries for children to draw pictures that will then be included in their edition of The Ickabog.
 The UK and US competitions are now closed.
 More details here.

-All the Ickabog Illustration Competitions run by publishers across the world will be open by 5th June.
-Click here to check whether there is one in your country, and where to enter.
+All The Ickabog Illustration Competitions are run by publishers across the world, please click here to check whether there is one in your country, and where to enter.
 The UK and US competitions are now closed.

 There will be a prize for each winner of The Ickabog Illustration Competition – please see details on the publishers’ competition websites.
 But the biggest prize will be that your picture will feature in a book that thousands of people will see!